AlexJenter/cv/src/markdown/work.md

 <span>

-**Apprenticeship as a cabinetmaker** – working on small-scale furniture production and high quality interiors
+**Apprenticeship as a cabinetmaker** – Working on small-scale furniture production and high quality interiors
 - Attention to detail
 - Batch production